ninamansster/Portfolio-NinaM/README.md

 I added a couple of labels to the HTML, but as I don't have any JS yeat, it is not doing any difference realy I guess.

 Voiceover
+Doesn't work that well.
-Funkar väl sådär, är inte så van vid att lyssna så.
+(Funkar väl sådär, är inte så van vid att lyssna så.)

 LightHouse
 98% performance